St. Panteleimon Monastery: In the modern era

 After the transfer of Athos to the Kingdom of Greece in 1912, and especially with the start of World War I in 1914, the stream of pilgrims and monks from Russia was disrupted and later was strictly controlled by the government of Greece until the collapse of the USSR in 1991.
-As a result, the number of Russian monks in the monastery and on Mount Athos generally, was reduced from several thousand in the 1900s to 13 in the early 1970s.

-In the 1990s, Greece relaxed its restrictive policy and the monastery has since undergone a relative revival.
-As of May 2016, there are approximately 70 Russian and Ukrainian monks.
+As a result, the number of Russian monks in the monastery and on Mount Athos generally was reduced from several thousand in the 1900s to 13 in the early 1970s.
+In the 1990s, Greece relaxed its restrictive policy and the monastery subsequently underwent a relative revival.
+As of May 2016, there were approximately 70 Russian and Ukrainian monks.